redacademy/html-fundamentals/source/includes/_arrays.md

 Each element in an array has an __index__.
 The first element added to an array has an index of 0, and we count up from there.
-Because we count from zero, was can always say that the highest index in the array is _one less_ than the length of the array.
+Because we count from zero, we can always say that the highest index in the array is _one less_ than the length of the array.

 Example:

-If we have array containing three numbers: `[100, 200, 300]`, the index of 100 would be 0, 200 would be 1, and 300 would be 2.
+If we have an array containing three numbers: `[100, 200, 300]`, the index of 100 would be 0, 200 would be 1, and 300 would be 2.
 The length of the array is 3.